 This approach allows you to invest in gold without having to go through the hassle of buying, storing and insuring it.
 However, because you don’t actually own any gold, it exposes you to all the usual risks that the stock market carries, such as market volatility, company bankruptcy and the possibility of losing your investment.

 When you buy units in a gold-themed ETF, you’re tracking the price movements of the commodity itself or stocks in multiple companies with gold exposure.
+Gold-themed ETFs listed on the Indian exchanges like the National Stock Exchange (NSE) and the Bombay Stock Exchange (BSE) include:

 Invest in gold via CFDs